Sign up to the IETF Discussion List

-The IETF Chair, the IETF Executive Director, or a sergeant-at-arms appointed by the Chair is empowered to restrict posting by a person or of a thread as they deem appropriate to limit abuse.
+The IETF Chair or a sergeant-at-arms (SAA) appointed by the Chair is empowered to restrict posting by a person or of a thread as they deem appropriate to limit abuse.
 Complaints regarding their decisions should be referred to the IAB.
+The IETF SAA team relies on a set of guidelines, procedures, and templates.
 For more details, please see RFC 3005, "IETF Discussion List Charter."

 The current sergeants-at-arms are:

 NOTE: The IETF discussion list is performing spam control according to the guidelines given in the IESG guidelines on spam control.
 If you have problems posting to the list, then please send a message to the IETF Technical Support Team.